How to make your gym your customers’ favourite

 With customers even more picky as a result of the Covid-19 pandemic, and with staff carrying even greater demands on their shoulders, every gym facility could benefit from ways of improving their environment without adding yet another job to the list.

 And that’s where nanoe™ X can help.
-By contributing to clean the air and tackle odours, it can help you provide a comfortable and clean environment for your users that will have them coming back for more – time and time again.
+By cleaning the air and tackling odours, it can help you provide a comfortable, healthy, and clean environment for your users that will have them coming back for more – time and time again.

 *1 Statistic taken from the 2020 IHRSA Global Repo